 More than ever, it is time to take personal responsibility for our own health.
 In an age where Western medicine is fragmented from the body-mind-soul, and highly specialized, so that even our bodies are further fragmented into systems, prevention versus treatment of disease is paramount.
 We are not a respiratory system, or an endocrine system, or a cardiac/circulatory system.
 Nor are we simply a physical being.
 We are a whole person, body-mind-soul.
-The use of the Body Window to find health and healing is so important, in addition to seeking traditional medical care.
+Using your Body Window to find health and healing is so important, in addition to seeking traditional medical care.

-If you are having an invasive or surgical procedure (not just for thyroid cancer) in the near future, you can see my article on Integrative Medicine and the Doctor Patient Relationship, Post-Procedure to learn how to maximize your interactions with your health care providers.
+If you are having an invasive or surgical procedure (not just for thyroid cancer) in the near future, you can see my article on how to maximize your doctor-patient relationship, post-procedure.

 Did you know that one of the leading causes of death in the USA is medical intervention?
 Several studies quote that about 500,000 deaths a year are caused by medical errors.
 A major directive from the Joint Commission for Accreditation of Healthcare Organizations (JCAHO) is for healthcare organizations to reduce their medical errors.
 Things such as incorrect medication administration, surgery performed on the wrong site or body part, acquiring infections in healthcare settings, or failure to recognize and treat life-threatening symptoms and conditions.